paladinescamila/Alle-Shop/README.md

 ![](/public/preview.png)

-It's an e-commerce that simulates the visualization of different products, the checkout, favorites, etc.
+It's an e-commerce that simulates the visualization of different products, the checkout, favorites, account, etc.

 ## Built with

 -   React.js
 -   TypeScript
 -   TailwindCSS
+-   Firebase

 ## Author